PacktPublishing/Building-RESTful-Web-Services-with-Java-EE-8/README.md

 *  [[Packt]]() [[Amazon]](https://www.amazon.com/dp/)

 ## Get to Know the Author
-**Mario Leander Reimer**
+**Mario-Leander Reimer**
 is a chief technologist for QAware GmbH.
 He is a senior Java developer with several years' experience in designing complex and large-scale system architectures.
 He continuously looks for innovations and ways to combine and apply state-of-the-art technology and open source software components to real-world customer projects.
 He studied computer science at Rosenheim and Staffordshire University and he teaches cloud computing as a part-time lecturer.

 ## Other books by the authors
 [](https://www.packtpub.com/application-development/getting-started-cloud-native-go?utm_source=github&utm_medium=repository&utm_campaign=)